smashbrick/portfolio/README.md

-# Ankit H. Swaraj - Personal Portfolio
+# Ankith - Personal Portfolio

 Welcome to my personal portfolio!
 You can visit it live at [ankithswaraj.com](https://ankithswaraj.com).